AProf Todd Bridgman

 Bridgman, T. & Willmott, H. (2006).
 Institutions and Technology: Frameworks for Understanding Organizational Change–The Case of a Major ICT Outsourcing Contract.
 Journal of Applied Behavioral Science, 42 (1), 110-126.

-Sundstedt, C., Bridgman, T. & Tyson, J. (forthcoming).
+Sundstedt, C., Bridgman, T. & Tyson, J. (2017).
 Revealing the ‘real Julia’.
 Authenticity and gender in Australian political leadership.
 The Dark Side 3: Critical Cases on the Downside of Business.
 Greenleaf Publishing.

-McLaughlin, C. & Bridgman, T. (forthcoming).
+McLaughlin, C. & Bridgman, T. (2017).
 Apple and the true costs of production.
 The Dark Side 3: Critical Cases on the Downside of Business.
 Greenleaf Publishing.

 Bridgman, T. (2013) The dark side of light-handed regulation: Mercury Energy and the death of Folole Muliaga.
 In P. Fatien Diochon, E. Raufflet and A.J Mills (eds) The Dark Side 2: Critical Cases on the Downside of Business.
 Greenleaf Publishing, pp. 42-56.